 Your AC equipment uses a chemical refrigerant to shift warmth within your home outside.
-This makes your residence chilly and comfortable.
-The type of refrigerant used in residential air conditioner has been modified several times as time has gone by, keeping in touch with technological breakthroughs and environmental considerations.
+This makes your residence chilled and comfy.
+The type of refrigerant used in residential air conditioner has been modified several times as time has gone by, keeping in touch with innovative breakthroughs and environmental regards.

-All modern home AC equipment use R410a, also called as Puron.
-But this refrigerant will subsequently be discontinued.
-This is due to a sustained focus on reducing compounds known to have an effect on the environment.
+All updated home AC units in Fort Worth uses R410a, also referred to as Puron.
+But this refrigerant will eventually no longer be made.
+This is due to a sustained focus on limiting substances known to have an effect on the environment.

 To learn the “why” behind cooling regulation, it’s useful to put it into perspective.
-Two-thirds of the 128.5 million residences in the United States have cooling systems, according to the U.S. Department of Energy.
+Two-thirds of the 128.5 million houses in the USA have cooling systems, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling functions.

-The main issue is the refrigerant these systems need to create the comfort we enjoy.
+The main issue is the refrigerant these systems has to create the comfort we enjoy.

 Installed after 2010

-If your unit was put in after January 1, 2010, it probably uses R410a.
-And there’s a lot of time for you to get ready for the phaseout.
-So, it’s not an issue you should be worried about now.
+If your unit was put in after January 1, 2010, it likely uses R410a.
+And there’s an extended amount of time for you to get prepared for the phaseout.
+So, it’s not a thing you should be worried about now.

-Approaches and dates have been determined for commercial HVAC equipment.
-But the start of the phaseout for residential cooling systems hasn’t yet been determined.
-However, the phaseout could commence around 2024 and take 10 years to complete.
+Plans and dates have been determined for commercial HVAC units.
+But the start of the phaseout for residential AC systems hasn’t yet been determined.
+However, the phaseout could start around 2024 and take 10 years to complete.

-By that time, you might need to replace your equipment regardless, because the average life span for an AC system is about 15 years.
+By that time, you could need to install a new your equipment regardless, because the average life span for a cooling system is typically 15 years.

 Installed Before 2010

-This compound isn’t being made right now, but there are still many residential cooling systems using R22.
-If you have to get work, it could be very costly since only reacquired and recycled refrigerant is attainable.
+This compound isn’t being made right now, but there are still many Fort Worth residential cooling systems using R22.
+If you have to get service, it could be very pricey since only reacquired and recycled refrigerant is accessible.

-In many cases, we propose buying a new your unit because of the increasing prices of sustaining a cooling system with R22.
-As a bonus, you’ll be receiving a better energy-efficient unit.
+In many cases, we suggest buying a new your unit because of the increasing expenses of keeping up a cooling system with R22.
+In addition, you’ll be receiving a better energy-efficient solution.

 How Do I Find Out Which Refrigerant My AC Uses?

-If you’re unsure what variety of refrigerant your AC has, you can look at its panel.
-This piece is typically located on the exterior condenser.
+If you’re unsure what form of refrigerant your AC has, you can find its panel.
+This piece is typically located on the outside condenser.
 Or you can check your owner’s manual.